fback9911/radiant-resonance/src/data/blog/asd-ada.md

 ### Image compression

-When you put images in the blog post (especially for images under `public` directory), it is recommended that the image is compressed.
+When you put images inasdasfdsf the blog post (especially for images under `public` directory), it is recommended that the image is compressed.
 This will affect the overall performance of the website.

 My recommendation for image compression sites.